 Whether additional provisions should be included in the TDRP (Transfer Dispute Resolution Policy) on how to handle disputes when multiple transfers have occurred.

-5.2.2.1 Issue Description:
+5.2.2.1 Observations

-Problems may arise when trying to resolve transfer disputes in instances where multiple transfers have occurred.
-This issue, sometimes called ‘Domain Laundering’, occurs when a domain changes between several registrars and a TDRP is filed because the initial transfer was potentially in violation of the IRTP – though subsequent transfers did not breach the policy.

-Such a situation creates multiple layers in the dispute proceeding as the transfer process have to be verified and assessed for every transfer that occurred.
-This may involve multiple registrars who have made subsequent transfer(s) that are in compliance with the transfer policy.
-A further complication is that registrars only have to maintain transfer records for three years.
+Problems may arise when trying to resolve transfer disputes in instances where multiple transfers of a domain name have occurred and a TDRP is filed because the initial transfer was potentially in violation of the IRTP – though subsequent transfers did not breach the policy.
+This issue is sometime called ‘Domain Laundering’ and it can create complications in a dispute proceeding because the transfer process have to be verified and assessed for every transfer that occurred since the initial, disputed transfer.
+This process may involve multiple registrars, some or all of which may have been in compliance with the transfer policy and, of course, registrars only have to maintain transfer records for three years.

-Finally, this issue raises questions of fairness for those registrants that may have purchased a domain name where the transfer took place in compliance with the policy, yet dispute providers may still find that an initial transfer – in a chain of registrar hops – may have violated the transfer policy and thus question the validity of all other transfers down the line.
+This issue also raises questions of fairness for those registrants that may have purchased a domain name in compliance with the existing transfer policy, yet dispute providers may find that an initial transfer – in a chain of registrar hops – may have violated the transfer policy and thus question the validity of all other transfers down the line.
+In this context, the Working Group noted in its discussions that the domain name should remain with the current Registrar of Record if subsequent transfers have taken place in good faith and if the statue of limitations to launch a TDRP has passed.

-5.2.2.2 WG Observations

-The Working Group observed that the domain name aftermarket is considerably more sophisticated than it was when this issue was initially identified.
-The working group also notes that the hopping of domain names may include both inter-registrar and inter-registrant transfers.
-Disputes related to the latter are likely to be affected by the implementation of IRTP Part C which addresses inter-registrant transfer policy.

-The working group has arrived at the preliminary conclusion that once ‘hopping’ is detected, all registrars in the chain ought to participate in the .
+The Working Group agreed that once ‘hopping’ is detected, the domain must be locked and all registrars in the chain ought to participate in the fact-finding to the best of their abilities.
 To facilitate this participation, a minimum of information needs to be collected and stored during all domain transfers.
-This should include at minimum a response by the original losing Registrar.

-The WG has arrived at the preliminary conclusion that the domain name registration should remain with the current Registrar of Record if subsequent transfers have taken place in good faith and if the statue of limitations to launch a TDRP has passed.
-The WG has concluded that transfer disputes which do not meet these conditions are better addressed under the “change of registrant” policy defined in IRTP-C or through the courts.

-The WG notes that in the case of a multi-hop inter-registrar transfer situation in which the first transfer was non-compliant, a TDRP dispute should at a minimum require responses from the first losing Registrar, the subsequent gaining registrar and the current Registrar of Record.
 The WG notes that Verisign’s current version of its supplemental rules are in accordance with such a requirement (See Section N, Paragraph 1).

 The WG also notes that the statute of limitations for filing a TDRP is an important factor in these scenarios.
 These restrictions are contained in Section 2.3 of the IRTP:

 A dispute must be filed no later than six (6) months after the alleged violation of the Transfer Policy.
 In the case where a Registrar of Record alleges that a transfer was in violation of this Policy, the date the transfer was completed shall be deemed the date in which the "alleged violation" took place.
 In the case where a Gaining Registrar alleges that a transfer should have taken place, the date in which the NACK (as defined below) was received by the Registry, shall be deemed the date in which the "alleged violation" took place.